w3f/w3f-education/docs/Rust/section3/borrowing.md

 }

 ```
-Using a reference to `name`, we allow `take_my_string` to **borrow** the value, versus taking complete ownership.
+Using a reference to `name`, we allow `take_my_string` to **borrow** the value versus taking complete ownership.
 We can perform whatever we want with it, but as soon as the function is complete, `name` returns back to main's ownership.

 ## Mutable & Immutable References